 Investing in our Class A common stock involves a high degree of risk.
-You should carefully consider the risks and uncertainties described under "Risk Factors" in our 2018 Form 10-K and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2019 filed with the SEC on May 8, 2019, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus, including our consolidated financial statements and related notes, before deciding whether to purchase shares of our Class A common stock.
+You should carefully consider the risks and uncertainties described under "Risk Factors" in our 2018 Form 10-K, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus, including our consolidated financial statements and related notes, before deciding whether to purchase shares of our Class A common stock.
 Any of these risks could materially and adversely affect our business, operating results, financial condition, or prospects and cause the value of our common stock to decline, which could cause you to lose all or part of your investment.